Laurel - Year 6

 Our Topic for the first half of this term will continue to be London.
 We will look at the geography and key landmarks of the modern city before going back in time to investigate London during the plague and the impact of World War 2 on the people and landscape of our capital.
-The final term will see work based around the Shakespeare play The Tempest.

 Our first topic is Evolution and Inheritance.
 The children will look at how living things have changed over time and the importance of fossils in providing us with key information.
 They will also extend previous work on adaptation, understanding how it may lead to evolution.
 Finally they will work to identify and name the main parts of the human circulatory system, and describe the

 functions of the heart, blood vessels and blood.An important aspect of this unit is to recognise the impact of diet, exercise, drugs and lifestyle on the way their bodies function.

 Our topic this term is networks- showing how computer networks connect people allowing them to share information and resources.
 We will look at how internet search engines work and create web pages.
 Work will be carried out to ensure the children use technology safely, respectfully and responsibly.